leankoala-gmbh/KoalityShopwarePlugin/readme.md

 # koality.io Shopware6 Plugin

 This plugin can be used to continuously monitor a Shopware shop for business metrics.
+Our idea of [how to monitor a Shopware shop](https://www.koality.io/de/magazin/de/articles/ecommerce/shopware-monitoring) can be found in our magazin.

 ## Metrics